Child Hearsay Statements

 As the court explained in Mikler v.
 State, 829 So.2d 932, 934 (Fla.
 4th DCA 2002), a safeguard of reliability exists where a child testifies at trial and is available for cross-examination.

 In 1985, the Legislature enacted section 90.803(23), creating a hearsay exception for a child victim’s “trustworthy and reliable ” out-of-court statements describing sexual abuse.
 Townsend, 635 So.2d at 953.

-Central to the new statutory exception were its “strict trustworthiness and reliability requirements,” which the Legislature recognized were necessary to preserve defendants’ constitutional rights.
+Central to the new statutory exception was its “strict trustworthiness and reliability requirements,” which the Legislature recognized were necessary to preserve defendants’ constitutional rights.
 Id. at 954 (citing Weatherford v.
 State, 561 So.2d 629 (Fla.
 1st DCA 1990); Salter v.
 State, 500 So.2d 184 (Fla.
 1st DCA 1986)); see also id. (“[T]he reliability requirements of this statute are essential in assuring the constitutionality of this exception.”).

 The statutory provision establishing the hearsay exception lays out its detailed procedural requirements. § 90.803(23), Fla.
 Stat.
 (2015).
 Before introducing child-hearsay evidence, the State must provide the defendant notice of its intent, complete with a description of the evidence, “the circumstances surrounding the statement which indicate its reliability, and such other particulars as necessary to provide full disclosure of the statement.”
 Id. at (23)(b).

 The court must “find[ ] in a hearing conducted outside the presence of the jury that the time, content, and circumstances of the statement provide sufficient safeguards of reliability.”
 Id. at (23)(a)(1).
 And the court must “make specific findings of fact, on the record, as to the basis for its ruling.”
 Id. at (23)(c).